MCP Server

 The goal is simple.
 Take the conversations you are already running on your website and make them usable everywhere your team works.

 With Sequel AI Studio, teams using Sequel can already edit webinar recordings, generate blogs, create social content, and build full content programs directly inside the Sequel platform.
-Many teams already rely on it to move quickly and keep everything in one place.
+Many teams rely on it to move quickly and keep everything in one place.

 - Brand voice and tone